DESIGN AND TESTING OF SPIRAL CUTTER TOOTH TYPE FARMLAND STONE PICKER

 Abstract

-Abstract: This study addresses the inefficiency and high energy consumption of current agricultural stone pickers by introducing a novel spiral cutter tooth design.
-Dynamic and kinematic analyses were performed to establish the structural and motion parameters of key components, as well as the primary factors influencing operational performance.
-Using EDEM software, discrete element simulations were conducted with a three-factor, five-level quadratic regression orthogonal design.
-Stone-picking efficiency and power consumption served as evaluation metrics.
-Regression analysis and significance tests clarified the impact and hierarchical importance of the machine's forward speed, spiral cutter drum speed, and drum tilt angle.
-Multi-objective optimization of the regression model identified the optimal parameter combination: a forward speed of 0.18 m/s, a drum speed of 260 rpm, and a drum tilt angle of 30°.
-Field tests conducted with this optimal setup achieved a stone-picking rate of 93.71% and a stable operational power of 4.63 kW, confirming the effectiveness of the spiral cutter tooth stone picker.
-These findings provide a theoretical foundation and reference for the structural design and optimization of stone pickers.
+This study aimed to solve the inefficiency and high-energy-consumption problems of current agricultural stone pickers.
+It introduced a novel spiral cutter tooth design.
+Dynamic and kinematic analyses determined the key components' parameters and performance-influencing factors.
+With EDEM software, discrete element simulations using a three-factor, five-level quadratic regression orthogonal design were carried out.
+Stone-picking efficiency and power consumption were the evaluation metrics.
+Regression analysis and significance tests clarified the impact of forward speed, drum speed, and tilt angle.
+Multi - objective optimization of the regression model found the optimal parameters: 0.18 m/s forward speed, 260 rpm drum speed, and 30° tilt angle.
+Field tests with this setup achieved a 93.71% stone-picking rate and 4.63 kW stable power, validating the design's effectiveness.
+These results offer a theoretical basis and reference for stone picker design and optimization

 Abstract in Chinese